 It includes the Tour of Duty mode, a series of Counter-Strike matches against computer-controlled opponents using the official CS bot to simulate multiplayer games offline with bots or take the bots online for added competition.
 There is a collection of Deleted Scenes, 18 story-driven missions that were developed by Ritual Entertainment but eventually left out with the final release of the game.

-- "Fankong Jingying: Lingdian Xingdong" -- Chinese title
+- "Fankong Jingying: Lingdian Xingdong" -- Simplified Chinese title

 - "CS:CZ" -- Common abbreviation

 - "Counter-Strike: Condition Zero - Deleted Scenes" -- Included add-on title

 - "카운터 스트라이크: 컨디션 제로" -- Korean spelling

 |Fun at times, but there's nothing new||Windows||Chris Jeremic (160)|

 |PC Action (Germany)||Windows||Apr 22, 2004||66 out of 100||66|

 |Game Revolution||Windows||Mar 29, 2004||C-||42|